 - Water quality testing kits.

 Thanks for checking out our comprehensive list!
-Hopefully, you will have some clear and good ideas as to what you wish to populate your 55-gallon saltwater aquarium with.
+Hopefully, you will have some clear and good ideas as to what you wish to populate your 55 gallon (208 liters) saltwater aquarium with.

-There are many other fish that didn't make it on our list, so, if you are looking for something a little different, make sure to research whether or not they are compatible with a 55-gallon tank before purchasing.
+There are many other fish that didn't make it on our list, so, if you are looking for something a little different, make sure to research whether or not they are compatible with a 55 gallon (208 liters) tank before purchasing.